-We used SSF-6 to braze stainless steel tube to a steel plate at over 70,000 PSI with a propane torch.
+SSF-6 brazes a stainless steel tube to a steel plate at over 70,000 PSI with a propane torch.

 SSF-6 Silver Solder brazes stainless steel to copper, brass, or steel... in any combination, and can be successfully applied using a propane torch, oxyacetylene, MAPP gas or a natural gas torch.

 Super Alloy 1 multi metal solder joins aluminum to galvanized steel at 350 degrees--a bonding strength of 20,000 psi.